• HOME

 We develop safety assessment techniques to support new technologies using high pressure gases and flammable gases such as hydrogen and new refrigerants, and we aim to realize a safe and secure society through self-managed industrial safety techniques.

-Flame from ignition of hydrogen leaked to confined space (Ref: 2017FY, METI Project “Risk evaluation of large damage of hydrogen pipeline”)
+Flame from ignition of hydrogen leaked to a confined space (Ref: METI Project “Risk evaluation of large damage of hydrogen pipeline”)

 Chemistry-Based Evaluation of Combustion Properties

-Evaluating combustion characteristics based on high-temperature kinetic studies and model-based simulation
+Evaluating combustion properties based on high-temperature kinetic experiments and detailed chemical kinetic modeling

 Chemical shock tube for high-temperature reaction studies